 Myths about Mario Lanza: the Man by Derek McGovern

 Mario Lanza was once described by an RCA liner notes writer as having had the "cosmic misfortune" of possessing the personality of a devil coupled with the voice of an angel.
 Yet to others, such as his Rome publicity agent, Sam Steinman, Lanza may have had his fair share of flaws, but he was "more sinned against than sinner."
-However, this has not stopped tabloid writers and even several biographers from feasting on his misdeeds (both real and imagined).
+This observation has not stopped tabloid writers and even several biographers from feasting on the man's misdeeds and excesses, both real and imagined.

 This essay—an extension of our forum discussion "Lanza the Person"—addresses four of the most frequently regurgitated myths about the man.
 (Rumors about Lanza's voice, training, and musical ability are challenged in the article Myths about Mario Lanza, the Artist.)